OlekAS13/pong/README.md

-# pong
+# Pong
-Atari Pong in Python
+Atari Pong from 1972 in Python